 After the Canadian triumph at Vimy Ridge, Lieutenant Smythe transferred to the Royal Flying Corps as an artillery observation pilot.
-On 18 October 1918 he was shot down and wounded at Passchendaele; he spent 14 months a Prisoner of War, returning to Toronto in February 1919.
+On 18 October 1918, he was shot down and wounded at Passchendaele.
+He spent 14 months as a Prisoner of War, returning to Toronto in February 1919.

 At age 44, war once again entered his life.
-By July 1940 he was a Captain in the Canadian Officer Training Corps encouraging members of his organization to enlist; he soon had 25 of his employees in uniform.
-Unable to get overseas, he recalled his First War experience and orchestrated a reincarnation of “the Sportsman’s Battery”.
+By July 1940, he was a Captain in the Canadian Officer Training Corps.
+Encouraging members of his organization to enlist, he soon had 25 of his employees in uniform.
+Unable to get overseas, he recalled his First War experience and orchestrated a reincarnation of “the Sportsman’s Battery.”
 In September 1941, the 30th Battery of the 7th Toronto Regiment was formed attracting athletes from many sports.
-In the spring of 1942 while he was attending a Battery Commander’s Course in Petawawa, the Maple Leafs lost the first three games of the Stanley Cup final to Detroit.
-In a unprecedented turnabout, they recovered and won the Cup taking the final four games!
+In the spring of 1942, while he was attending a Battery Commander’s Course in Petawawa, the Maple Leafs lost the first three games of the Stanley Cup final to Detroit.
+In an unprecedented turnabout, they recovered and won the Cup taking the final four games!

 After manning anti-aircraft defences on both Canadian coasts, his Battery sailed for England in October 1942.
 Initially deployed to Colchester they soon moved south and later, near Dover to support the Normandy invasion.

-Five weeks after D-Day, Conn led his Battery to the continent and into action.
-They were soon tasked to support Operation “SPRING”, the 2nd Canadian Corps breakout from Normandy.
-Assigned to protect the Orne bridges in Caen, the Battery received intense bombing and shelling by the Luftwaffe; with many vehicles damaged and burning, Major Smythe organized fire fighting parties and saved most of his vehicles.
+Five weeks after D-Day, Conn led his battery into action.
+They were soon tasked to support Operation “SPRING,” the 2nd Canadian Corps breakout from Normandy.
+Assigned to protect the Orne bridges in Caen, the battery received intense bombing and shelling by the Luftwaffe.
+With many vehicles damaged and burning, Major Smythe organized fire fighting parties and saved most of his vehicles.
 The bombardment continued for two nights leaving four dead and 14 wounded, including Conn who received a severe shrapnel wound to his back and spine.

 After recovering he returned to hockey, his team winning the Stanley Cup in 1945, 1949 and 1951.
 His wound left him with a marked disability, inspiring him to aid the less fortunate.
 He immersed himself in philanthropic activities, working for the Ontario Society for Crippled Children, the annual Easter Seal Campaigns, Scarborough’s Variety Village, the Crippled Children’s Centre and the Ontario Community Centre for the Deaf.